Xiaoying Chen, Ph.D

 Yanli Zhu

-Lianzhang Wang
+Zihui Wang

 Alzheimer’s disease is the most common neurodegenerative disorder.
 Pathologically, it is characterized by the aggregation of misfolded proteins, including extracellular deposition of amyloid-β (Aβ) as plaques and intracellular accumulation of aggregated tau as neurofibrillary tangles.
 The regional progression of brain atrophy in Alzheimer’s disease highly correlates with tau accumulation but not amyloid deposition, and the mechanisms of tau-mediated neurodegeneration remain elusive.